-The stitchbird/hihi (Notiomystis cincta) is one of New Zealand’s rarest birds.
-A medium-sized forest species, hihi compete with tui and bellbirds for nectar, insects and small fruits.
+The stitchbird/hihi (Notiomystis cincta) compete with tui and bellbirds for nectar, insects and small fruits.

 How to recognise hihi

 Male and female hihi look quite different.
-He flaunts a flashy plumage of black head with white ‘ear’ tufts, bright yellow shoulder bars and breast bands and a white wing bar and has a mottled tan-grey-brown body.
+The male flaunts a flashy plumage of black head with white ‘ear’ tufts, bright yellow shoulder bars and breast bands and a white wing bar and has a mottled tan-grey-brown body.

 Hihi can be recognised by their posture of an upward tilted tail and strident call from which the name ‘stitchbird’ derives.